yusdacra/godot-template/README.md

 - [`butler.sh`](./butler.sh) for uploading all exports to itch.io via butler

 ***note: addons may be modified from their original release to fix / add stuff***

+## usage

+clone the repository and change the remote to point to your own. or use GitHub's "Use this template" button.